solitaire-logo

 Tableau Setup

-In Classic Solitaire, there are seven columns in the tableau, with an increasing number of cards (from one to seven).
-Only the top card in each column is face-up, and the rest of them are face-down.
+In Classic Solitaire, there are seven columns in the tableau, each containing an increasing number of cards (from 1 to 7).
+Only the top card in each column is face-up, and the rest of them are face down.

-On the other hand, in Spider Solitaire, there are ten tableau columns with the top card facing up.
-The first four columns contain six cards, and the remaining ones include five cards.
+On the other hand, in Spider Solitaire, there are 10 tableau columns, with the top card of each facing up.
+The first four columns contain six cards, and the remaining columns contain five cards each.

 Building Sequences